leandrosilva/cheesyd/README.md

 ### Status

-It is not a complete work yet but it actually can prove that the idea is valid already.
-It does the happy path in a elementar way and a few error ones too.
+It is not a work completed yet but it actually can prove that the idea is valid already.
+It does the happy path in an elementary way and a few error ones too.
 So far so good.

 ### Why?